-- Draw up the suspension using a 1 mL or 3 mL injection syringe and attach the syringe to the delivery catheter.
-Check that the desired quantity and concentration of microspheres are used. - Inject the Embosphere Microspheres/contrast solution into the delivery catheter under fluoroscopic visualization using a slow pulsalle injection while observing the contrast flow rate.
-If there is no effect on the flow rate, repeat the delivery process with additional injections of the Embosphere Microspheres/ contrast solution.
+Embosphere Microspheres/contrast solution.
 Consider using larger sized Embosphere Microspheres if the initial injections do not alter the contrast flow rate.
+If the Embosphere Microspheres/contrast solution requires re-suspension, gently invert the 20 ml. syringe several times.

-Aways inject under free flow conditions.
+- Always inject under free flow conditions.
 Reflux of microspheres can induce immediate ischaemia of healthy tissues or vessels. - Continue infusion until the desired devascularisation is obtained.
-Studies have shown that Embosphere Microspheres penetrate more distally into the leion than PVA particles of similar size.
+Studies have shown that Embosphere Microspheres penetrate more distally into the lesion than PVA particles of similar size.
 Reduction of the arterial blood supply to the lesion is therefore more progressive.
-Exercise conservative judgment in determining the embolization endpoint. - Femoral puncture can result in arterial spasm.
-This may predispose to femoral thrombosis (e.g. leg injury).
-Femoral patency should be re-assessed prior to final catheter removal. - At the end of the infusion, remove the catheter while maintaining gentle suction to avoid dislodging any residual microspheres still within the catheter lumen. - Apply pressure to the puncture site until haemostasis is complete. - · Discard any open vial or unused Embosphere Microspheres.
+Exercise conservative judgment in determining the embolization endooint. - Femoral puncture can result in arterial spasm.
+This may predispose to femoral thrombosis (e.g., leg injury).
+Femoral patency should be re-assessed prior to final catheter removal.
+At the end of the infusion, remove the catheter while - maintaining gentle suction to avoid dislodging any residual microspheres still within the catheter lumen, then close the three-way stopcock. - Apply pressure to the puncture site until haemostasis is complete. - Discard any remaining Embosphere Microspheres and the used syringes.